 The first section is the Reading Section, wherein your main task is to read passages and then respond to related questions.
 In this section, it takes about 60 to 80 minutes for you to finish all the passages.

-It is advisable to manage your time wisely, do not linger long on hard-to-understand or tricky passages, skip difficult questions and return to them later before your time runs out.
+It is advisable to manage your time wisely, not linger long on hard-to-understand or tricky passages, skip difficult questions, and return to them later before your time runs out.

 This section can range from 40 to 60 minutes long, depending on the number of questions and their length.
 In addition, you will listen to different lectures and conversations that may last up to five minutes, more or less.